Moka-Reads/research/MK2740US/manuscript.typ

 we expect our publications in the collective to target.
 // where prices tend to cluster around \$50.
 This observation motivates setting $50 as a practical upper bound for print formats, with ebook prices targeting the more accessible midpoint of $25–30.

 #figure(
   image("figures/price_vs_pages.png", width: 82%),
-  caption: "Scatter Plot of Price vs. Page Count" )<price_vs_pagecount>
+  caption: "Scatter Plot of Price vs. Page Count", )<price_vs_pagecount>

 // If we focus on the the section for page count between 200-400 pages, as this is the range our books will most likely follow,